erebelo/aws-docker/java-app/README.md

      rebelodocker/spring-security-jwt:v1.0
      ```

-   - Example 2 for a Java App with database within the same network (Spring MongoDB Demo):
+   - Example 2 for a Java App with a database within the same network (Spring MongoDB Demo):

-     NOTE: the host property should use the name of the previously defined database container (mongo1).
+     **NOTE**: the host property should use the name of the previously defined database container (mongo1).

      ```
      $ docker run -d --name springmongodb -p 8001:8080 --network erebelo_cluster \